 II.
 Objective of Regulation

-To establish a fair and equitable staffing process to hire quality staff while assuring an aggressive commitment to a multiracial, multiethnic, and multicultural staff.
+To establish a fair and equitable staffing process to hire quality staff while assuring an aggressive commitment to a staff that represents the diversity of our student population.

 III.
 Authority